MSLNZ/GTC/docs/API/uncertain_numbers.rst

     >>> i = ucomplex(complex(19.661E-3,0),(0.0095E-3,0))
     >>> phi = ucomplex(complex(0,1.04446),(0,0.00075))

-Note, in these definitions, the second argument is a pair of numbers representing the standard uncertainties associated with measured values of the real and imaginary components.
+Note, in these definitions, the uncertainty argument is a pair of numbers.
+These represent the standard uncertainties associated with measured values of the real and imaginary components.

 The complex impedance is ::